Introduction

 - Natural Ventilation and Daylighting

-The aerodynamic structure, designed in BIM software, provides high-quality daylight exposure, reducing reliance on mechanical systems.
+The aerodynamic structure, designed in bim software for civil engineers, provides high-quality daylight exposure, reducing reliance on mechanical systems.

 - Green Terraces and Water Efficiency